bahmad30/Zendesk-Ticket-Viewer/README.md

 ## Usage

-You must create environment variables ENV_EMAIL, ENV_SUBDOMAIN, and ENV_TOKEN,
-which should hold your Zendesk email, subdomain, and API token respectively:
+You must create the following environment variables to which should hold your Zendesk email, subdomain, and API token:

 ```
 ENV_EMAIL={email@example.com}